 Next available programs

-Please contact us to express your interest in this program, ask about group discount rates, or request a quote for training a team in-house.
-There is a $500 discount when combining the CIPP/E course with the CIPM course.
+Please contact us to ask about different dates or locations, group discount rates, or to request a quote for training a team in-house.
 We can run either program across Australia or New Zealand.

 Salinger Privacy is a market leader in privacy training, consulting and pragmatic compliance tools.
 Salinger Privacy was established in 2004 by one of Australia’s foremost privacy experts on privacy law and practice, Anna Johnston.
 Salinger Privacy has delivered training on behalf of the Australian, NSW and Victorian Privacy Commissioners, and the International Association of Privacy Professionals, Australia / New Zealand.

 This training will be facilitated by our Director Anna Johnston, who is acknowledged as one of Australia’s foremost experts on privacy law and practice.
 With qualifications in law, public policy and management, and more than 20 years’ experience in legal, policy and research roles, Anna brings a breadth of perspectives and a wealth of experience to dealing with privacy and data governance issues.
 She holds a CIPP/E and CIPM.
 In 2019 Anna was recognised as an industry veteran by the IAPP with the designation of Fellow of Information Privacy (FIP).

 The program in detail